Are Bees Insects?

 - Wings – two pairs of transparent, membranous wings attached to their thorax.
 The presence of four wings is a distinguishing feature of insects.

 - Antennae- a pair of long, segmented antennae on their head.
-These sensory organs allow bees to detect and perceive their surroundings, including bee pheromones
+Bee antenna are sensory organs that allow them to detect and perceive their surroundings, including bee pheromones

 - Exoskeleton: Like all insects, honey bees have an exoskeleton—a hard, protective outer covering.
 It provides support and protection.

-- Metamorphosis: Honey bees undergo complete metamorphosis, transitioning through 4 life stages: egg, larva, pupa, and adult.
+- Metamorphosis: Honey bees undergo complete metamorphosis, transitioning through 4 life stages: egg, larva, pupa, and adult – completing a true honey bee life cycle as an insect.

 This description sure sounds like our honey bee – doesn’t it?
 Yes, identification is confirmed.
-Our honey bees are indeed insects and belong in the class Insecta.
+A honey bee is an insect – along with Bumble Bees, Carpenter Bees and many others.

-Some entomologists (scientists who study insects) assert that an insect should also have external mouth parts and a pair of antenna.
+Some entomologists (scientists who study insects) assert that an insect should also have external mouth parts and a pair of antenna (bees have 2).
 No problem, our bees fit that description too!

 Western Honey Bee (Apis mellifera) Classification